 All of the communities with a NPDES Phase II permit have stormwater ordinances that address stormwater management including public outreach and education; illicit discharge detection and elimination; construction site runoff control; post-construction runoff control; and pollution prevention and good housekeeping.
 The following are a few examples communities that have incorporated innovative practices into their local ordinances to fulfill permit requirements.

-The City of Asheville also requires 30’ aquatic buffers for development, and erosion and sediment control measures for 500 sqft. of land disturbance.
+The City of Asheville requires 30’ aquatic buffers for development, and erosion and sediment control measures for 500 sqft. of land disturbance.
 A formal control plan is required for 10,000 sqft. of land disturbance, a 3rd party inspector for 25,000 sqft. of land disturbance, and a re-vegetation bond for 5 acres of land disturbance.

 Black Mountain